cornell-zhang/catalyst2018/lab1/README.md

 </figure>

 #### Part 1.A Experiment with LED
 Wire up the simple LED circuit shown in Figure 4 below.
-You may also refer to Figure 1 since it shows the circuit wired up on the breadboard.
+You may also refer to Figure 1, which shows the circuit wired up on the breadboard.

 <a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab1/figures/LEDCircuitDiagram.png" target="_blank">Link to image of LED circuit</a>